sift

 Note that if our custom query didn’t return any results, we set the $posts variable to an array containing -1; this is a simple workaround as passing an empty array to post__in currently returns the most recent posts (see Ticket #28099).

-Since we have directly altered the global $query object, our search template will now automatically render the new results via The Loop, without any additional programming changes.
+Since we have directly altered the global $query object, our search template will now automatically render the new results via The Loop without additional programming changes.
 (As a bonus, you can even set the orderby parameter to post__in to preserve the order passed via the post__in array!)

 Tags